 Treatment of Stage 4S Neuroblastoma

-Most cases of stage 4S neuroblastoma do not require therapy.
-However, if bulk disease is causing organ compromise and risk of death, low-dose to moderate-dose chemotherapy and/or radiation therapy is used.
+Many patients with stage 4S neuroblastoma do not require therapy.
+However, tumors with unfavorable biology or patients who are symptomatic due to evolving hepatomegaly and organ compromise are at increased risk of death and are treated with low-dose to moderate-dose chemotherapy.
 Eight percent to 10% of these patients will have MYCN amplification and are treated with high-risk protocols.
 (Refer to the Treatment of High-Risk Neuroblastoma section of this summary for more information about the treatment of stage 4S high-risk neuroblastoma.)Table 9.
-Children’s Oncology Group (COG) Neuroblastoma Stage 4S Group Assignment Schema Used for COG-P9641 and COG-A3961 Studiesa
+Children’s Oncology Group (COG) Neuroblastoma Stage 4S Group Assignment Schema Used for COG-P9641, COG-A3961, and COG-A3973 Studiesa

 |INSS Stage||Age||MYCN Status||INPC Classification||DNA Ploidyb||Risk Group|